 The mentors are selected for incoming students through a collaboration between the Program Director, the College Deans and the Department Heads.
 They select mentors based on the information contained within the Scholars' application to Northeastern.
 The mentors speak with students selected to enter the program during a spring recruiting session, our summer orientation, and continue this relationship throughout this first year.
 As the Scholar progresses and student interests change, we help students identify new or other mentors.

-During the four to five years that students are in the program, the Program Director serves as the main University Scholars advisor.
-In addition to regularly scheduled meetings, the Director and Faculty Fellows are readily available to students.
+During the four to five years that students are in the program, the Program Director, Associate Director and Faculty Fellows serve as the main University Scholars advisor to students.
+In addition to regularly scheduled meetings, the Director, Associate Director, and Faculty Fellows are readily available to students.

 Yes.
 Our goal is to facilitate the creation of individualized academic paths at the university and we work with various departments on campus to make this as seamless and as easy as possible.